Ghost Manor: Plot

-Characters

 There are two options available to play as, the Girl or the Boy.
 The Girl is playable on both the 2600 and the 7800.
 If playing as the Girl character, the goal of the game is to rescue the helpless boy from Ghost Manor.
-To play as the Girl, set the 2600's TV Type switch to "Color".
+To play as the Girl, the players must set the 2600's TV Type switch to "Color".
 The Boy is playable on the 2600 only.
 If playing as the Boy, the goal of the game is to rescue the girl from Ghost Manor.
-To play as the Boy, set the 2600's TV Type Switch to "B/W" to play as the Boy.
-Atari 7800 users will not be able to play as the Boy, since the 7800 does not have a TV Type switch.
+To play as the Boy, the players must set the 2600's TV Type Switch to "B/W" to play as the Boy.
+Atari 7800 users cannot play as the Boy, since the 7800 does not have a TV Type switch.

 Neutral characters include Bones, an invincible skeleton in the graveyard, and Rainbow Ghost, a ghost who is otherwise identical to Bones.

-The enemies present in Ghost Manor are the Spooks, the Chopping Mummy, and Dracula.Spooks are any of the eight beings flying around the Gate.
+The enemies present in Ghost Manor are the Spooks, the Chopping Mummy, and Dracula.
+Spooks are any of the eight beings flying around the Gate.
 They consist of two green scorpions, two white skulls, three black bats, and the black knight.
 In order to be defeated, they have to be attacked by Spears.
 The Chopping Mummy is the leader of the Spooks at the Gate and is found in the second stage of the game.
 He will try to stop the Boy or Girl from entering Ghost Manor.
 The Chopping Mummy is invincible until all of the Spooks are defeated.
 Contact with the Chopping Mummy's blade ends the game instantly.
 Once making it to the final stage, Dracula is met as the sinister being who guards the Prison (and the player's friend).
 He is vulnerable only to the Crosses found in the game.
 Contact with Dracula is lethal to the player character.